| News | Drivers

 In the UK and across the world, we are experiencing increasingly high – and sometimes extreme – temperatures.

-Last July, the UK reached a new record in Coningsby, Lincolnshire, where temperatures reached 40.3°C – the highest temperature ever recorded in the UK to date.
+In 2022, the UK hit a new and unwanted record in Coningsby, Lincolnshire, where temperatures reached 40.3°C, the highest temperature ever recorded in the UK to date.

 Driving an EV in hot weather – Is it safe?

-The short answer is – yes!
+The short answer is yes!
+EVs have been designed for use around the world, so they have a very wide operational temperature window.
 However, there are a few things you can do to maximise safety and efficiency when driving and charging your EV in hot weather.

 How does hot weather affect EV range?

-There are several things you can do to help improve your EV’s range.
+There are several things you can do to help improve your EV’s range in the hot weather.
 This includes driving gently and avoiding accelerating harshly, using your air conditioning mindfully, and driving in ‘eco’ mode if your EV model enables it.
 Check out our recent blog on range anxiety for a deep dive into EV range and our tips for maximising it.

 Optimise battery performance

-Simple things, such as parking your EV in a shaded spot and driving your EV at a time of day when the weather is not at its hottest (usually between midday – 2:00pm) will help protect the EV’s battery when temperatures soar.
+Simple things, such as parking your EV in a shaded spot and trying to drive it at a time of day when the weather is not at its hottest (usually between midday – 2:00pm) will help protect the EV’s battery when temperatures soar.

 Check your tyres before travelling

-This is an essential part of driving an EV no matter the weather conditions.
-Under or overinflated tyres can affect tyre grip, braking and rolling distance, tyre lifespan and fuel consumption.
+This is an essential part of driving an EV, no matter the weather conditions.
+Under or overinflated tyres can affect tyre grip, braking and rolling distance, tyre lifespan and charge consumption.

-Your EV may have built-in tyre pressure monitoring system, which will warn you if the pressure is too low.
+Your EV may have a built-in tyre pressure monitoring system, which will warn you if the pressure is too low.
 Or, checking your tyre pressure manually will ensure you are able to drive safely during these hotter months.
+All tyres are different and have an ideal pressure window, so check the markings on the side if you’re not sure.

 Charging your EV in hot weather?